Radio Check

 Command Orders

-As a Squad Leader, you can issue orders by bringing up the Command Menu by pressing ~ on your keyboard (LB + View Button on Xbox) and selecting a desired command from the radial menu.
+As a Squad Leader, you can issue orders by bringing up the Command Menu by pressing ~ on your keyboard (D-Pad Left + LB on Xbox, D-Pad Left + L1 on PS5) and selecting a desired command from the radial menu.
 When you do so, your character will make the appropriate hand gesture and a voiceover line of the selected command.
 A 3D marker will appear on-screen in the battlespace where you are currently looking or pointing your weapon.

 Visual Communication